yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

 {% badge /images/2015/04/book-object-thinking.jpg 96 http://amzn.to/266oJr4 %}

-If we would think of an object as a **representative** of data instead of a container of them, we would not want to get ahold of data as soon as possible.
+If we would think of an object as a **representative** of data instead of a container of them, we would not want to get a hold of data as soon as possible.
 We would understand that the data are far away and we can't just easily touch them.
 We should communicate with an object &mdash; and how exactly it communicates with the data is not our concern.